Garlic Ginger Asian Tofu Marinade

 Excited to dig into your tofu but aren’t sure how exactly to enjoy it?
 Well, lucky you, we’ve got plenty of awesome suggestions ahead!
 One of the best things about tofu is how well it goes with so many different foods.
 It’s perfect for batch cooking to enjoy throughout the week and freezes wonderfully.
 So without further ado, here are our rockin’ recommendations:

-It’ll freeze for up to 8 months!
-Using a freezer-safe bag is fine but an airtight freezer-safe container is ideal!
+Yes!
+Place in an airtight freezer-safe container (or freezer-safe bag) and store in the freezer for up to 8 months.
 To defrost, just take out your preferred amount about 30 minutes prior to when you’d like to enjoy it or pop it in the microwave if you’re in a rush.

 Up close of a bowl of golden tofu triangles that have been marinated in an asian tofu marinade and served over rice and veggies.